 1. Survive but don’t engage

 It is easy to stonewall someone who is giving you the silent treatment.
-You may even double the efforts to stonewall someone because what goes round come back around, right?
+You may even double the efforts to stonewall someone because what goes around comes back around, right?

 Survive the silent treatment but do not treat them like they are treating you.
-Checking-out of a relationship is a no-no. Saying “Screw you.
-I don’t need your shit” is a big no-no. Engaging in hurtful taunts and saying hurtful things will do worse damage to the relationship.
+Checking out of a relationship is a no-no. Saying ”screw you, I don’t need your shit” is a big no-no. Engaging in taunts and saying hurtful things will do worse damage to the relationship.
 Learning to survive and not engaging might be tough but it’s the better way.